 Some of our study abroad partner universities teach in English while others are in their native language.
 Some are business schools while others are liberal arts schools.
 Some allow SLU enrollment and SLU tuition (with some financial aid applicable).
 Credits may transfer to SLU for a “C” grade or higher.
 Some programs are a year while others are for a semester or shorter length.

 Our exchange programs are partnerships with world-renowned international business schools around the globe.
-Explore where you can study abroad below, but do not contact the schools directly as there is a formal application process through the Cook School.
+Explore where you can study abroad below, but do not contact the schools directly as there is a formal application process through the Chaifetz School.

 Short stay programs are held during the spring semester and are intensive courses that explore the culture, economy, legal, political and business environments of an emerging market.
 The courses consist of: